COVID: Angela Merkel backtracks on Easter lockdown after uproar | DW | 24.03.2021

 Chancellor Angela Merkel and state premiers will reverse their plan to toughen virus shutdown measures over Easter

-German Chancellor Angela Merkel and the leaders of Germany's 16 states will reverse their plan to toughen virus lockdown measures over Easter, various media outlets citing government sources reported on Wednesday.
+German Chancellor Angela Merkel and the leaders of Germany's 16 states will reverse their plan to toughen virus lockdown measures over Easter.

-Wednesday's impromptu video call comes amid a torrent of criticism in Germany over the latest plans to try and curb the spread of COVID-19.
+Merkel announced the changes after an impromptu videoconference with the 16 regional leaders in which she explained the U-turn and said the mistake was ultimately hers to answer for.

-Participants in the meeting told German news agencies soon after it began that Merkel had told the state premiers that a planned tougher lockdown over the Easter bank holiday would not take place after all.
-The proposal had met fierce criticism from churches in particular.
+During a press conference, Merkel said the Easter lockdown was formed "with the best of intentions."

 After 12 hours of talks, Merkel and state premiers agreed on Tuesday to pull the emergency brake and reverse the easing of restrictions in areas where the 7-day incidence rate exceeds 100 cases per 100,000 people for three consecutive days.